tthorntone/AdNauseam-Wiki/FAQ.md

 ####Helen Nissenbaum

-Helen is a leading scholar working on themes of digital privacy at New York University.
+Helen is a leading scholar of digital privacy at New York University.
 She is an advisor on the project and even wrote [a book inspired by it](https://mitpress.mit.edu/books/obfuscation).
 You can contact her at helen.nissenbaum [@] nyu.edu

 ####Mushon Zer-Aviv